 While the park is a quiet retreat in winter, it hosts both contemporary and historic events from spring into autumn.

-At the southernmost point on Roosevelt Island, FDR Four Freedoms Park is easily accessed by walking from either the F Train Subway Station or from the also historic Roosevelt Island Tram.
+At the southernmost point on Roosevelt Island, access FDR Four Freedoms Park easily by walking south from either the F Train Subway Station, the Roosevelt Island NYC Ferry Landing or from the also historic Roosevelt Island Tram.

-Free Red Buses can be boarded at either location.
+Board free Red Buses at either location.
 Get off at Southpoint Park and walk through Southpoint to the adjoining park’s entrance.

 The Smallpox Hospital